belovedpearl/Historic_Center_Quiz_PP2/README.md

    * To easily navigate and understand the game.
    * Be informed about historic centers around.
    * To be able to access the game from different media.
-   * To be able to reset the game whenever they feel like.

 ---